 - Workshop invitation: Department of Work and Pensions Areas of Research Interest External Engagement Workshop 12th February 2019, University of Essex.
 Members of academic staff and postgraduate students at Kent working on issues in Areas of Research Interest (ARI) to the Department of Work and Pensions are invited to attend this Workshop on 12th February 2019 to actively participate in discussion and/or to present a poster.
 See here for more information.

-If you would like to take part, or want any more information about upcoming events, contact Victoria Schoen, the Eastern ARC Officer.
+If you would like to take part, or want any more information about upcoming events, contact Phil Ward, the Director of Eastern Arc.